 Ines is a Lecturer in Psychological Neuroscience in the School of Psychology, FHMS.

 She received BSc in Biochemistry and PhD in Biomedical Sciences from the University of Coimbra, Portugal.

 Following her PhD, Ines was awarded a Sir Henry Wellcome Fellowship to perform her research project at Imperial College London and University College London.

-I am a research fellow at the University of Surrey in Guildford.
-My research interests include brain dynamics in short and long term, as well as developing approaches and tools to facilitate adoption of best practices.
+My research interests include assessing and improving reproducibility in neuroimaging, as well as developing approaches and tools to characterise the robustness of research findings and facilitate the adoption of best practices.